carlsmith/coffeeshop/scripts/main.coffee.md

     worker = new Worker "/scripts/cosh/clock_worker.js"
     worker.onmessage = (event) -> $clock.text event.data

+The board should only scroll if the mouse is over it...

     $board
         .on "mouseover", -> jQuery("body").css overflow: "scroll"
         .on "mouseout",  -> jQuery("body").css overflow: "hidden"

-This is used internally as a more Pythonic thruthiness test.
+This is used internally for sane truthiness tests.

     bool = (thing) ->

-        if thing.equals([]) or thing.equals({}) then false
-        else if thing is "false" then true else !! thing
+        if thing in [undefined, null, NaN] then false else if thing.equals([]) or thing.equals({}) then false else if thing is "false" then true else !! thing

-A simple HTML escape function.
+The rest of the HTML escape function.

     escape = (line) ->